mikro-orm/mikro-orm/docs/usage-with-sql.md

 ---
 ---

-# Usage with MySQL and SQLite
+# Usage with MySQL, PostgreSQL or SQLite

-To use `mikro-orm` with MySQL database, do not forget to install `mysql2` dependency and provide `MySqlDriver` class when initializing ORM.
+To use `mikro-orm` with MySQL database, do not forget to install `mysql2` dependency and set the type option to `mysql` when initializing ORM.

-Similarly for SQLite install `sqlite` dependency and provide `SqliteDriver`.
-For PostgreSQL install `pg` and provide `PostgreSqlDriver`.
+Similarly for SQLite install `sqlite` dependency and provide `sqlite` database type.
+For PostgreSQL install `pg` and provide `postgresql` type.

 Then call `MikroORM.init` as part of bootstrapping your app: